-Advanced simulation laboratory training for the Abingdon site is obtained at the Quillen College of Medicine at East Tennessee State University (ETSU) in it's Patient Simulation Laboratory under the direction of Dr. Martin Eason.
-Further, students from all sites participate in an anatomy lecture and laboratory series here at the Quillen College of Medicine, Cadaver Lab under the direction of Dr. Thomas Kwasigroch and Dr. Martin Eason.
+Advanced simulation laboratory training for the Abingdon site is obtained at the Quillen College of Medicine at ETSU in its Patient Simulation Laboratory under the direction of Dr. Eason.
+Further, students from all sites participate in an anatomy lecture and laboratory series at the Quillen College of Medicine’s Cadaver Lab under the direction of Drs.
+Kwasigroch and Eason.

 Abingdon Site Clinical Hospital Affiliations